robinmamie/intro_computer_graphics/project/report/report.md

 ![The transition between the land and the water was not very nice when the land and the water were rendered using a single mesh.](images/bad_transition.png){width="600px"}

 To achieve this, we added two attributes to the `MeshViewer` class for the water, namely a shared pointer to an instance of the class `Mesh` and another one to an instance of the class `StaticMeshActor`.
 Then, the water mesh is also generated in the file `main_terrain.cpp` in the same way as the land mesh, but using its own function to generate the wanted values for the water.

+#### Sides of the terrain closed

+_Most of the work for this part was done in the files `src/render/MeshViewer.[(cpp)|h]` and `src/main_terrain.cpp`._

+We wanted to close the sides of the terrain because we could see the water under the mountain and it was less pleasant to see.

+To achieve this goal, we added another mesh similarly to the water and passed the correct values to it.

+Since we only need the sides for our mesh, we were allowed to have an array of vertices of a size much smaller than the one needed to generate the land and the water.

+To fill in the array, we fix one coordinate and iterate on the other to fill one wall.
+We repeat the procedure four times to fill in the array and push the newly constructed faces.
+We alternate between vertices having the z coordinate at the height of the terrain and another one being at the base of our wall.
+We can then construct our faces using the vertices which follow the terrain and the ones being aligned at the bottom of the terrain.

+The ground has also been implemented and was simpler since it did not need the height map.

+For a more good-looking result, Phong has been disabled for the sides.

 #### Miscellaneous